-For the past nine years I had been living in Tokyo, Japan.
+For almost a decade I had been living in Tokyo, Japan.
 With my wife Haruki and our seven-year-old daughter, Kantra we were on a 13-hour flight from Tokyo to JFK airport in New York City.
 It was the day before 9/11 and it was our first touchdown in the States.
 NYC was one of the global epicenters of COVID.
 At JFK we had to go through immigration and transfer to a connecting flight to Charlotte.
 Throughout the weeks leading up to our boarding the plane we’d say, “I can’t believe we’re moving to America.”
 It was a phrase that we’d often pass back and forth when the reoccurring thought got too intense to internalize.
 It was like we were going to live on an Afghani plain full of leftover Russian landmines, thinking it’d lead to a better life.
 “Well, it’s not like we’re moving to paradise,” Haruki had said after Trump announced the closing of U.S. borders at the peak of the pandemic.
 Most countries weren’t accepting American passports anyway.

 From Japan, I watched angry white men with guns storm Detroit’s city hall to protest the quarantine, calling the measure to stop COVID, “tyranny.”
 Incensed white shoppers in grocery stores refused to wear masks as if rebelling against The Union while challenging those that wore them, but in Japan, masks are a standard preventative form of spreading various kinds of infection.
 To my Japanese wife, refusing to wear a mask made as much sense as America’s overly complicated health care system.
 In Japan, patients pay a 30% deductible and the government compensates them for the rest.
 Your main doctor doesn’t have to give you a referral to see a specialist.
 The price of care is the same at every hospital.
 Haruki and I also wondered whether Americans would assume or suspect that my Japanese wife had the virus, but she was willing to take the chance of getting spit on if it meant giving our daughter a chance to be “an American girl.”